 Figure 6.16.4-1: A procedure for NWDAF-assisted PFD Determination

-1. The Consumer NF (NEF(PFDF)) requests or subscribes to the NWDAF to request PFD Determination analytics for a known application identifier.
+1. The Consumer NF (NEF(PFDF)) subscribes to the NWDAF to request PFD Determination analytics for a known application identifier.
 The Target of Analytics Reporting is set to Any UE.

 The Analytics Filter Information may optionally include the S-NSSAI and/or DNN.

-2. The NWDAF fetches currently stored PFD information in use from UDR via NEF(PFDF) for the Application ID provided in step 1, as listed in Table 6.16.2-1.
+2. The NWDAF subscribes to PFD notifications for the Application ID provided in step 1 by sending Nnef_PFDManagement_Subscribe message to the NEF (PFDF) in order to be informed about the stored PFD information in use from UDR via NEF(PFDF).
+The NEF(PFDF) sends the PFD(s) that are currently stored for the Application ID in the Nnef_PFD_Management_Notify message.
+The NEF(PFDF) will send further Nnef_PFD_Management_Notify messages whenever the PFD(s) for this Application ID change.

-3. The NWDAF collects information from the UPF (event "User Data Usage Measures") as listed in Table 6.16.2-1 either via SMF (Option 1) or directly from UPF (Option 2) as defined in clause 5.8.2.17 of TS 23.501 [2].
-NWDAF discovers the SMF (Option 1) or UPF (Option 2) through NRF as defined in clause 4.15.4.5.3 of TS 23.502 [3].
-The event "User Data Usage Measures" is defined in clause 5.2.26.2 of TS 23.502 [3], the subscription to the event may include an Application ID set to a value that allows the NWDAF to retrieve input information to derive PFD Determination Analytics for the Application ID that is provided by the consumer.
+3. The NWDAF collects information from the UPF (event "User Data Usage Measures") as listed in Table 6.16.2-1 via SMF as defined in clause 5.8.2.17 of TS 23.501 [2].
+NWDAF discovers the SMF through NRF as defined in clause 4.15.4.5.3 of TS 23.502 [3].
+The event "User Data Usage Measures" is defined in clause 5.2.26.2 of TS 23.502 [3], the subscription to the event includes an "Application ID for detection of suggested PFD information" which allows the NWDAF to retrieve input information to derive PFD Determination Analytics for the Application ID that is provided by the consumer.

-NOTE: The Application ID provided by the consumer and the Application ID provided to the UPF to retrieve input data for PFD Determination Analytics can be different ones.
+NOTE 1: The Application ID provided by the consumer and the "Application ID for detection of suggested PFD information" provided to the UPF to retrieve input data for PFD Determination Analytics can be different ones.

 4. UPF reports the data directly to NWDAF.

-5. The NWDAF derives PFD Determination analytics, e.g. new or updated PFD information for the existing Application ID.
-When the consumer provides the preferred level of accuracy, the NWDAF provides PFD Determination Analytics that reaches this level to the consumer.
+5. The NWDAF derives PFD Determination analytics, e.g. new or updated suggested PFD information for the existing Application ID.
+For providing new suggested PFD information, the NWDAF shall assign a new PFD ID that is not yet used for this Application ID.
+For updating PFD information, the NWDAF shall use the existing PFD ID when indicating the updated suggested PFD information.
+For deleting PFD information, the NWDAF shall only indicate the existing PFD ID.
+The NWDAF can only update or delete suggested PFD information previously generated by the NWDAF, i.e. that contains "NWDAF" as source NF type.
+When the consumer provides the preferred level of accuracy, the NWDAF provides PFD Determination Analytics that reaches or exceeds this level to the consumer.

-6. In the case that PFD information for the existing Application ID is new or to be updated, the NWDAF notifies PFD Determination analytics to the consumer NF (i.e. NEF(PFDF)) with PFD Information.
+6. The NWDAF notifies PFD Determination analytics (shown in table 6.16.3-1) to the consumer NF (i.e. NEF(PFDF)) with suggested PFD information according to the reporting mode indicated by the Consumer NF (i.e. NEF(PFDF)) during the subscription in step 1.

+NOTE 2: Steps 2b, 4, 5 and 6 can occur multiple times during the lifetime of the subscription of the consumer NF (i.e. NEF(PFDF)).